⚡ Quick Verdict:

 🆓 Free Trials and Demos

-Buffer offers a free plan plus 14-day trial.
-Hootsuite provides a 30-day trial but no free plan.
-Test both before committing to paid plans.
+Buffer offers a free plan plus a 14-day free trial on paid plans.
+Hootsuite’s free trial lasts for 30 days but offers no free plan.
+Test both before committing to paid agency plans.

 🛟 Support Options

 Both offer email support and help documentation.
 Hootsuite includes phone support on higher plans.
-Buffer’s community and resources are excellent for self-service.
+Buffer’s community and resources are excellent for self-service social media managers.

 Switching Guide

-Already using one of these tools?
+Already using one of these social media management tools?
 Here is what to expect if you switch.

 🔄 Switching from Buffer to Hootsuite?